When are you next recruiting for wholetime firefighters?

 Our service is focusing more and more on prevention and protection work so that we can continue to reduce the number and impact of incidents in South Yorkshire.
-A major part of a Firefighter’s role is in contributing to this.
+A major part of a firefighter’s role is in contributing to this.

 South Yorkshire communities are diverse and we are working hard to meet their differing needs through the services we provide.
-Our Firefighters must be able to communicate effectively with varied individuals and groups- from older people, young adults and school children to religious groups and people from a variety of backgrounds and cultures.
+Our firefighters must be able to communicate effectively with varied individuals and groups- from older people, young adults and school children to religious groups and people from a variety of backgrounds and cultures.

-Wholetime Firefighter – this is a full time role and for the majority of these Firefighters this will be their primary occupation.
-Wholetime Firefighters are required to work days, nights, evenings, weekends and public holidays on one of three duty systems.
+Wholetime Firefighter – this is a full time role and for the majority of these firefighters this will be their primary occupation.
+Wholetime firefighters are required to work days, nights, evenings, weekends and public holidays on one of three duty systems.
 Details of these duty systems can be found in the Wholetime Firefighter Candidate Information Pack.

-On-call Firefighter – this is a part-time role open to those who live and/or work within 5 minutes of an on-call fire station.
-With the exception of training sessions and pre-arranged duties, On-call Firefighters only attend their fire station when they receive an emergency call out via a pocket alerter.
-These Firefighters often have other occupations but commit to being on-call at certain times when they are able to drop whatever they are doing and get to their fire station within 5 minutes.
+On-Call Firefighter – this is a part-time role open to those who live and/or work within 5 minutes of an on-call fire station.
+With the exception of training sessions and pre-arranged duties, on-call firefighters only attend their fire station when they receive an emergency call out via a pocket alerter.
+These firefighters often have other occupations but commit to being on-call at certain times when they are able to drop whatever they are doing and get to their fire station within 5 minutes.

-Candidate Information Pack – Wholetime Firefighter Recruitment
+Candidate Information Pack – Wholetime Firefighter

-Candidate Information Pack – On-Call Firefighter Recruitment
+Candidate Information Pack – On-Call Firefighter

 Firefighter Recruitment – FAQs

-Information for Online Stages of Firefighter Recruitment
+Information for Online Recruitment Stages

 Exercise & Fitness Guidance